HydroModPy/HydroModPy/docs/readthedocs/source/scientific/solvers/boussinesq-mathematical-notes.rst

 - define the unknowns and the sign conventions used by the code,
 - show how the finite-volume residual is assembled,
-- explain the additional regularized source terms currently present in the implementation,
+- explain the groundwater/surface interaction closures currently present in the implementation,
 - connect the equations to the main Python modules.

 The intended audience is a developer or modeller who wants to understand what